- What materials will you need for this activity?

 Keep it Simple

-- Play the pollinator game!
-Give each bee (or team of bees) a flower with pompoms on it and place another flower of the same colour across the room.
-They must pick up the pompoms one at a time and deliver them to their flower across the room.
-Then, create drinking bowls for real pollinators by putting out a small dish of water with rocks in it so they can stop for a sip!
+- Be a friend to the bees: create drinking bowls for real pollinators by putting out a small dish of water with rocks in it so they can stop for a sip!

 Take it Further